 Creating the Pool Count Endpoint

-Finally, let’s add an endpoint to get the total number of pools.
-This will be useful for pagination and analytics:
+Finally, add an endpoint to get the total number of pools.
+This is useful for pagination and analytics.

 // Endpoint to get the total number of pools